Crisis and Emergency Preparedness

 When Crisis Occurs: A Quick Reference for Parents/Guardians

-A crisis or safety concern may occur at any time in our community or in neighboring communities.
-Children may be confused and/or frightened by the information they hear in conversations and in news reports and they will look to adults for guidance as to how to react.
+A crisis or safety concern may occur anytime in our community or neighboring communities.
+Children may be confused and frightened by the information they hear in conversations and news reports and will look to adults for guidance on reacting.
 The following quick reference offers parents/guardians suggestions for establishing a sense of security and safety to help their children cope in a crisis.
 Additionally, following a crisis, the school psychologist, school social worker, school counselors, and members of the school division’s Critical Incident Team are available to assist students.

 Emotional Support

-• Limit the amount of exposure your child has to newspapers and televised news reports.
+• Limit your child's exposure to newspapers and televised news reports.
 Repetitive discussion of the situation may re-traumatize a child.

 • Be honest with your children about what has occurred and provide facts about what has happened.
 Use age-appropriate terms for better understanding.

-• Encourage your child to talk to you about his or her feelings and concerns.
+• Encourage your child to talk to you about their feelings and concerns.
 Share your feelings with your child.

 • Spend extra time with your child, especially doing something fun or relaxing for both of you.

-• Remember the importance of touch.
-A hug can reassure your child that he/she is loved.
+• Hugs can reassure your child that they are loved.

 • Watch for ongoing signs of difficulty, which could indicate that your child may need additional help.
 Some warning signs are withdrawal from social contact, change in eating or sleeping habits, nightmares, and unusual clinging.